dgkanatsios/CKAD-exercises/c.pod_design.md

 # Pod design (20%)

 ## Labels and annotations
-kubernetes.io > Documentation > Concepts > Overview > [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
+kubernetes.io > Documentation > Concepts > Overview > Working with Kubernetes Objects > [Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)

 ### Create 3 pods with names nginx1,nginx2,nginx3.
 All of them should have the label app=v1